 In addition to your coursework, you should begin to think about your culminating project.
 When you have arrived at a focus for this project at the close of the term, you should constitute your committee.
 You should have passed the Qualifying Exam (or the Literature GRE) and be working to fulfill the language requirement.

 ■ Over the summer:

-Continue with fulfilling your language requirement or study to take the language exam.
-Refine the scope and focus of your project by drafting an abstract of your project (thesis option) or compose a bibliography (exam option).
+Refine the scope and focus of your project by drafting an abstract of your project (thesis option).

 ■ Fall semester, year two, suggested courses: